showlab/WorldGUI/README.md

 ## What is the GUI-Thinker?

 **GUI-Thinker** is a comprehensive GUI agent that employs critical thinking to enhance task success rates.
+It dynamically adjusts its action commands when encountering unanticipated states(e.g., user settings are impossible known in advance)

 <p align="center"><img src="./assets/agentoverview.jpg" alt="agent" style="width: 80%" /></p>